 - Q Who coordinates my move from the ICU to a regular hospital room?

 - Q Will my own clergy be able to visit me in the ICU?

-- Q How are infections spread in the ICU?
+- Q Does the critical care practitioner work in the ICU?